Nowa Huta: Nowa Huta today

-Since the fall of socialism, the city that was once a showpiece for Stalinism now boasts many tributes to ardent opponents of the ideology.
-Streets formerly named after Vladimir Lenin and the Cuban Revolution have been renamed to honor Pope John Paul II and the Polish World War II hero Władysław Anders.
+Since the fall of the USSR, the city that was once a showpiece for Stalinism now boasts many tributes to ardent opponents of the ideology.
+Streets formerly named after Vladimir Lenin and the Cuban Revolution have been renamed to honor Pope John Paul II and the Polish trade union Solidarność.
 Other streets were renamed after Edward Rydz-Śmigły and Ignacy Mościcki, politicians of the pre-World War II Sanation government.
-In 2004, Plac Centralny, Nowa Huta's central square, which once was home to a giant statue of Lenin – on display at the High Chaparral Museum in Hillerstorp, Sweden, was renamed Plac Centralny im.
+In 2004, Plac Centralny, Nowa Huta's central square, was renamed Plac Centralny im.
 Ronalda Reagana (Ronald Reagan Central Square) in honor of the former US President.
 However, this decision led to many objections, and the traditional name is still widely used.
 In 2014, a bright green statue of a urinating Lenin was installed as part of an arts festival.